 - Frequently Asked Questions (FAQ)

 Learn how create and give effective presentations.
 Before you dig deeper into creating your own Google Slides template, don't miss our free eBook on presentations: The Complete Guide to Making Great Presentations.

-Now, let's take a closer look at how to create a presentation template by first creating a master slide and master layouts.
-By applying your masters to a sample presentation you'll create your Google Slide template.
+Now, let's take a closer look at how to create a presentation template.
+We'll start by creating a master slide and master layouts.
+Then, you'll apply them to a sample presentation to create your Google Slide template.

-The first thing to understand when creating a presentation template is the concept of a master slide in Google Slides.
+When creating a presentation template, you need to know what is a master slide in Google Slides.
 Simply put, the elements that you place on the master slide appear on every slide in your presentation.

 In contrast, a master layout defines the layout only for the slides it's applied to.
 To create a master layout, you'll use a combination of placeholders and graphic elements on each master layout.
 A master layout can be used for one or more slides in your presentation, or it may not be used at all.